Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Introduction

-In this paper, for an arbitrary SC symplectic divisor $D\!\subset\!(X,\om)$ and certain $J\!\in\!\cJ(X,D,\om)$, we define a ``good geometric compactification" \bEq{MainRelSpace_e} \ov\cM_{g,\mfs}^{\tn{log}}(X,D,A) \eEq that does not require any modification of the target (or the nodal domains).
-For its connection to the algebraic log maps, and the appearance of various log structures\footnote{Such as the log tangent bundle defined in \cite{FMZStructure}.} throughout the construction, we call our maps: \textsf{log pseudoholomorphic maps}. \\
+In this paper, for an arbitrary SNC symplectic divisor $D\!\subset\!(X,\om)$ and certain $J\!\in\!\cJ(X,D,\om)$, we construct a ``minimal geometric compactification" \bEq{MainRelSpace_e} \ov\cM_{g,\mfs}^{\tn{log}}(X,D,A) \eEq that does not require any modification of the target (or the nodal domains).
+For its connection to the algebraic log maps, and the appearance of various log structures\footnote{such as the use of log tangent bundle in the deformation theory of log $J$-holomorphic curves.} throughout the construction, we call our maps/curves: \textbf{log $J$-holomorphic maps/curves}. \\

-For $J\!\in\!\cJ(X,D,\om)$, a (nodal) log $J$-holomorphic map into $(X,D)$ of contact type
+For $J\!\in\!\cJ(X,D,\om)$, a (nodal) log $J$-holomorphic map into $(X,D=\bigcup_{i\in [N]} D_i)$ of contact type